Mycology: History

 The Middle Ages saw little advancement in the body of knowledge about fungi.
 However, the invention of the printing press allowed authors to dispel superstitions and misconceptions about the fungi that had been perpetuated by the classical authors.

+In 1245, a Chinese scholar named Chen Renyu wrote a book called the Junpu, which described many different mushrooms.
+It is one of the oldest known mushroom books.